cs-uh-2012-spring26/cs-uh-2012-software-engineering-groupproject-group_d-sami-salem-zayed-ibrohim/reports/design_reflection.md

 Sami Akouk:

 - Writing the analysis report
-- Reviewing the class diagram
+- Reviewing the sequence diagram
 - Identifying a design violation
 - Identifying a code smell
 - Reflecting on the incorporation of features 6 and 7